Švejk's journey on a map of Austria-Hungary from 1914, showing the military districts of k.u.k. Heer. The

 [III.1] V Oseku v Chorvatsku nám přinesli do vagonu dva páni od veteránů velký kotel pečeného zajíce, a to už jsme nevydrželi a vylili jsme jim to všechno na hlavu.

-Kaposfalva is mentioned by telephone operator Chodounský when he relates from the trip to the front in Serbia.
+is mentioned by telephone operator Chodounský when he relates from the regiment's trip to the front in Serbia at the start of the war.

 Background

-Kaposfalva is probably a town in southern Hungary, near the border with Croatia, not yet identified.
+may refer to a town in southern Hungary, near the border with Croatia, not yet identified.
 It may well be meant Kaposvár, which is on the railway line south to Serbia.
 Kaposfalva was the Hungarian names for a couple of places in Slovakia but this doesn't fit with the story.
-A more plausible theory is that it was some place in Vojvodina in the current Serbia (which was Hungarian at the time).
+A more plausible theory is that it was some place in Vojvodina in modern Serbia (Vojvodina was Hungarian at the time).

 Quote(s) from the novel